Illinois Valley Community Hospital Ratings & Violations

 Statistical data collected and distributed by the Agency for Healthcare Research and Quality (AHRQ) is monitored by the Illinois Department of Public Health.
 The current patient safety concerns involving this hospital include:

-- Accidental Puncture or Laceration – The facility’s risk-adjusted rate of 0.74 per 1000 or 1 out of 2019 patients are approximately half the Illinois state average of 1.45 per 1000 patients.
+- Accidental Puncture or Laceration – The facility’s risk-adjusted rate of 0.74 per 1000 or 1 out of 2019 patients are approximately half the Illinois state average of 1.45 per 1000 patients for 2015.

-If you have suspicions that your loved one was the victim of medical malpractice while a patient at Illinois Valley Community Hospital, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was the victim of medical malpractice while a patient at Illinois Valley Community Hospital, contact Rosenfeld Injury Lawyers LLC.
 Our Peru personal injury attorneys have represented clients who have suffered harm through medical mistakes by caregivers.

 Our law firm can handle every aspect of your complicated recompense claim and ensure that all necessary paperwork and documents are filed with the Circuit Court Clerk in the appropriate county.
 In LaSalle County, the facility is located at: